SFB-ELAINE/detectCilia/README.md

 # detectCilia
-**detectCilia** is an R package to detect cilia and other colored structures in confocal fluorescence microscopy images.
+**detectCilia** is an R package to detect cilia (or other colored structures) in confocal fluorescence microscopy images.

 ## Requirements
 It is necessary to load a TIF (or a directory of TIF files) or a CZI file of either a z stack or its projection.
 Both the nuclei and the cilia (or other small structures) need to be labelled and captured in a specific channel.